-If a Team has more than one Mission ID, any correspondence between a team and the organizers must contain the respective Team's ID number and Mission's ID number to enable a more timely and accurate response.
+A correspondence between a Team and the LASC Organizers shall contain the respective Team's ID number and Mission's ID number to enable a more timely and accurate response.

 6.3.
 ACADEMIC INSTITUTION PARTICIPATION LETTER

 Only Students Teams willing for bonus points are required to ask the academic institution(s), in which its members are enrolled, to provide a signed letter to LASC, acknowledging the team as the institution's representative and its intention to participate in the event.
 The signatory shall be a senior faculty member or senior staff representative (e.g., professor).